ChimeraPy/Pipelines/chimerapy/pipelines/huggin_face/README.md

 # Integrating YOLOv8
 ## Nodes
+- **hf_text_node: HFTextNode** -- This node accepts textual input (right now supplied with hf_text) and applies specified Hugging Face models on input text.
+Need to specify specific model/task in the configuration file.
-- **hf_node: HFNode** -- This node accepts multiple video node and applies specified Hugging Face models on frames of those videos.
-Need to specify specific model in the configuration file.
-Currently testing with models with computer vision tasks.
+- **hf_cv_node: HFCVNode** -- This node accepts input frames(right now supplied with hf_video) and applies specified Hugging Face CV models on input frames.
+Need to specify specific model/task in the configuration file.

-- **hf_display: HFDisplay** -- This display the results alongside the source video.
+- **hf_vqa: HFVQANode** -- This node accepts input frames & question(right now supplied with data_vqa) and applies specified VQA models on input frames.
+Need to specify specific model/task in the configuration file.

+* Right now all the outputs are to command line...

+## Example Use
+- Example configs for all three nodes are in configs/huggingface folder, there is one for each node

 **Using HF models require installation of additional packages:**